 Ready to leverage our five steps for your success?
 Contacting EY is the best next step.

-COVID-19 is flooding our lives with uncertainties, which can be tough to handle – both mentally and physically.
+The second wave of COVID-19 continues to flood our lives with uncertainties, which can be tough to handle – both mentally, emotionally and physically.
 Mindfulness is the art of responding wisely (instead of reacting wildly) to things that happen.
 This response is based on three main abilities:

 The ability to pay attention.
 You are able to focus on what you want to focus on without getting carried away.